jingt630/concept_backend/context/design/brainstorming/TextExtractAI_help.md/steps/response.dd2a66cd.md

    * @param fromCoord The top-left coordinate of the new bounding box.
    * @param toCoord The bottom-right coordinate of the new bounding box.
    * @param imagePath The path of the image.
-   * @returns A promise that resolves to an array of overlapping ExtractionResult documents.
+   * @returns A promise that resolves to an array of ExtractionResult documents.
    */
   private async checkOverlap(
     fromCoord: Coordinates,
     toCoord: Coordinates,
-    imagePath: FilePath,
+    imagePath: FilePath
   ): Promise<ExtractionResult[]> {
-    const overlappingDocuments = await this.locations
+    // The type of `overlappingLocations` should be `ExtractionResult[]` as per the function's return type.
-      .aggregate([
+    // The aggregation pipeline needs to be adjusted to ensure that the output documents match the `ExtractionResult` interface. const overlappingLocations = await this.locations
-        {
+      .aggregate<Location>([ // Explicitly type the output of this stage as Location {
           $match: {
             fromCoord: { $ne: null }, // Ensure coordinates exist